 RM contrast in implicit bias tasks.
-Although these studies suggest that RM contrast effects might play a role in stereotype priming tasks such as the WIT, this notion has never been directly tested.
-The presence of RM contrast effects in the WIT would have important implications above and beyond explaining the apparent White-tool association.
-Implicit categorization and contrasts could influence how easily the WIT and tasks like it could be generalized to other groups.
-Whether participants are observed to associate Latinos with guns, for example, could depend on whether Latinos are compared with Blacks or with Whites, with the RM model prediction being that Latinos will facilitate gun responses when compared to Whites but not Blacks.
-This prediction is generated by considering that Blacks are strongly stereotypically associated with guns, Latinos perhaps less so, and Whites likely the least of all.
-Thus, in a WIT task that presents Black and Latino faces, the Black primes will occupy the “gun” response and contrast the Latino primes towards the “tool” response, whereas when compared to Whites, the Latino primes will occupy the “gun” response.
+These studies suggest that RM contrast effects might play a role in stereotype priming tasks such as the WIT.
+If so, it may be inappropriate to interpret the degree of prime-target response facilitation or inhibition as a measure of absolute implicit association, because the apparent association between one prime and one target may depend on the categories represented by the other prime and other target.
+Thus, RM contrast effects may confuse the interpretation of task results.
+However, investigations of RM contrast effects have, to date, been limited to affective priming tasks; it is not clear whether RM contrast effects generalize to the semantic domain.

 Process dissociation procedure.
 In addition to determining whether contrast effects can emerge for stereotypic associations in the WIT, the current research aims to address whether such effects are the result of shifts in automatic bias or shifts in the degree to which participants control their responses.
 It is now widely recognized that responses in any given “implicit” task can be the result of both automatic bias and variability in control over responses (Ito et al., 2014; Payne, 2005; Payne, Jacoby, & Lambert, 2005).
-Previous reports have portrayed implicit contrasts as the result of an automatic process (Scherer & Lambert, 2009), but it is possible that implicit contrast effects occur because different combinations of primes elicit varying degrees of motivation control one’s responses, or that certain combinations of primes are more or less challenging to handle via controlled processing.
+Previous reports have portrayed implicit contrasts as the result of an automatic process (Scherer & Lambert, 2009).
+However, such contrasts could be caused by changes in control over responses: perhaps different combinations of primes elicit varying degrees of motivation to control one’s responses, or perhaps certain combinations of primes are more or less challenging to handle via controlled processing.
 To address this issue, we used the Process Dissociation Procedure (PDP; Jacoby, 1991) to create estimates of the extent to which participants’ responses were determined by controlled versus automatic processes (see Payne, 2001).
-Note, however, that PDP cannot distinguish between sources or types of automatic processes, and so cannot be used to compare a shifting-associative-content model against an RM contrast model of the results.
-Nevertheless, it can help to rule out changes in controlled processing as a cause of shifts in apparent bias.

 Summary

-The present study had the following main goals.
-First, we sought to establish whether implicit contrast effects previously studied in the context of evaluative priming paradigms (e.g., Scherer & Lambert, 2009) also emerge in a semantic priming paradigm, namely, the WIT.
-Doing so could not only provide a plausible explanation for the often-observed association between White faces and tools in the WIT (see Amodio et al., 2004, 2008; Payne et al., 2002), but more generally would suggest caution and consideration in the interpretation of bias observed in this and other stereotype-priming paradigms.
-Second, we hoped to compare whether changes in observed response priming are more likely to be due to response contrast effects or to changes in the actual activated semantic content of a prime.
-Finally, we wished to study the magnitude of response contrast effects in the WIT, as statistically significant yet tiny effects might be irrelevant.
+In the present study, we sought to establish whether implicit contrast effects previously studied in the context of evaluative priming paradigms (e.g., Scherer & Lambert, 2009) also emerge in a semantic priming paradigm, namely, the WIT.
+If so, this would represent a novel extension of the generality of RM contrast effects and suggest caution and consideration in the interpretation of bias observed in stereotype-priming paradigms.
+Attempts were made to rule out an alternative “shifting associative content” model of results, by which it would be argued that the associations of a prime are altered by comparison with another prime (e.g., comparison with Blacks makes Whites seem more industrial and thus related to tools).